Cubium/Cubium/readme.md

   * Open up `docs/html/index.html` in your web browser to browse docs

 ### Running Tests
-Cubium uses Google Test testing framework for unit testing.
+Cubium tests use the Google Test testing framework for unit testing.
+Test test test.
   * To run test suite:
     * Generate a makefile with CMake `cmake .`
     * Build tests with makefile `make runTests`